-The card also includes a guide to the historic centre of Malaga, as well as a map with directions of all points of interest, free tourist bus, as well as discounts at restaurants, bars and cafes, shops and entertainment.
+The card also includes a guide to the historic centre of Malaga, as well as a map with directions of all points of interest, as well as discounts at restaurants, bars and cafes, shops and entertainment.

 Free entrance to museums

-Malaga Pass is a tourist card that will alow free entrance to the following museums in Malaga:
+Malaga Pass is a tourist card that will allow free entrance to the following museums in Malaga:

 - Malaga Museum